akerber47/akerber47.github.io/reading.md

 sit down and think hard about what I've read in the past that's valuable.

 ### 2022 March
+- David Beazley & Brian K. Jones, *Python Cookbook*
+- Kate Atkinson, *Transcription*
+- Lindsay Ellis, *Axiom's End*
+- Brandon Stanton, *Humans of New York*
+- Emmanuel Derman, *My Life As a Quant*
+- Turney Duff, *The Buy Side*
+- Sam Polk, *For the Love of Money*
 - Dan Ariely, *Predictably Irrational*
 - Robin Li, *Artificial Intelligence Revolution*
 - Nassim Nicholas Taleb, *The Black Swan*